Everyone loves green noodles–including me, which is why there’s at least 3 different variations of them already on this site.

 - Semolina flour or cornflour to dust the work surface as needed (optional)

-- In the bowl of a stand mixer or by hand, combine the flours, salt, and egg-hop leaf puree.
+- In the bowl of a stand mixer or by hand, combine the flours, salt, and egg-ramp leaf puree.
 Mix the ingredients together with a paddle attachment until just combined, then switch to the dough hook and knead for a minute or two.
 Allow the dough to rest for 30 minutes wrapped in cling film before rolling out.

 - After cutting, toss the cut pasta in semolina flour or corn flour to prevent sticking.
 Freeze the pasta or store in the refrigerator for up to 3 days, tossing occasionally with more semolina or cornflour if needed to prevent sticking.